 - Lump-sum payout if you die while disabled

-- Additional funds to cover inflation while you’re disabled
+- Extra funds to cover inflation while you’re disabled

 - Lump-sum payout for a critical illness